 4-11.
 The Army's training management model provides the framework for commanders to achieve proficiency in their unit's mission-essential task list (METL).
 The unit METL drives training.
 Key to the success of this process is the inclusion of bottom-up feedback.
 This approach applies mission command to the training process.
 With this approach, senior leaders provide training focus, direction, and resources.
 Subordinate leaders develop objectives and training requirements specific to the unit and provide feedback on training proficiency.
-They also identify unit needs and train to standard IAW the unit training schedule or the event training plan.
+They also identify unit needs and train to standard according to the unit training schedule or the event training plan.
 Senior leaders provide guidance based on mission and priorities, requiring subordinate leaders to conduct analysis to identify both collective and individual tasks that support the higher headquarters mission-essential tasks.
 This is the top-down approach to training.
 Input provided by subordinate leaders identifies critical training needs in order to achieve task proficiency.
 This is the bottom-up approach to training.
-This process, when combined, creates the top-down/bottom-up approach to training.
 This ensures effective communication of the requirements and of the planning, preparing, executing, and assessing of training.
 This process is essential to ensure proper conduct and execution of the unit PRT program.